 In the coming 2021-25 period, wind and photovoltaic power across China should fully achieve power grid parity.
 This is the tipping point at which their generation costs are the same or less as electricity from the power grid and so could lead to a rapid expansion of the sector.

 The Indian government has set ambitious renewable energy targets and aims for 175 GW by 2022.
-The power comes from solar, wind and other sources.
+The power comes from solar, wind, and other sources.
 Renewables, excluding large hydro, account for over 22% of India's total energy capacity and this figure continues to rise as lower-cost renewables take up a larger share of the market.

-Chile is another developing nation which green energy investors view as attractive.
+Chile is another developing nation that green energy investors view as attractive.
 The government's targets include a goal of generating 20% of power for utilities from renewables by 2025, 60% by 2035, and 70% by 2050.
 Wind and solar continue to see investment and currently account for over 15% of installed capacity.

 Brazil has not been lauded for its environmental practices in recent years.
 Hydropower has long dominated the power supply, but other renewable generation has increased and continues to attract investment.
 While deforestation and other environmental atrocities continue to hit the headlines, there is some hope that investment in renewables that the country is attracting could speed the energy transition in the country1.